Elizabeth of York

 This portraitback to top

 The daughter of Edward IV, Elizabeth married Henry VII in 1486, an act which reconciled moderate Yorkist opposition to the Tudor dynasty.
-Four of their seven children survived infancy: Arthur, Henry (later Henry VIII), Margaret (later Queen of Scotland), and Mary (later Queen of France and subsequently Duchess of Suffolk).
-In this portrait, which was made a considerable time after her death, Elizabeth is shown holding a white rose, the symbol of the House of York.
-Around her neck is a pendant, combining rubies and pearls in the shape of the Tudor rose, symbolising the reconcilation of the Houses of York and Lancaster effected by her marriage.
+In this portrait, which was made a considerable time after her death, Elizabeth holds a white rose, the symbol of the House of York, while portraits of Henry from the same period frequently depict him holding the red rose of the House of Lancaster.

 Linked publicationsback to top